 In respect of the Listing Rules requirements regarding sufficient number of INEDs and at least one INED with appropriate qualifications, the Company has met these requirements.
 The Company has received from each of the INEDs an annual confirmation as regards their independence pursuant to rule 3.13 of the Listing Rules and in the opinion of the Board having regard to the Company's Nomination Committee's assessment of their independence, they remain to be considered as independent.

 BOARD OF DIRECTORS (Continued)

 Composition of the Board (Continued)

-The Board held five board meetings and three general meetings in 2020 and the following table shows the individual attendance of each director during their term of office in 2020:
+The Board held four board meetings and one general meeting in 2021 and the following table shows the individual attendance of each director during their term of office in 2021: